 It turns out that SustaVariety is a useful, compact idea.
 It simultaneously relates to the processes and results of effective creativity and collaboration (generally and in ProxThink approaches), and to liveliness, vitality, sustainability and proximities.
 So in short, with ProxThink, we can create and enjoy more SustaVariety.

 Do we humans feel vibrantly alive?
 Are we meeting our challenges as well as we might?
 Doing so enjoyably?
 Individually and in groups?
 Could be better?
 Watch this short video.
-You’ll see why things might not be going well, and how proximity thinking can help.
-I developed it.
-I hope it helps and think it can.
-It should make many situations more enjoyable.
+You’ll see why things might not be going well, and how proximity thinking can make a difference.
+I developed it and I hope it helps.
+You should enjoy more SustaVariety.

 Two options for your next steps: